-If a fault indicator or a fault message comes ON in the multifunction gauge, contact your authorized Sea-Doo dealer.
+If a fault indicator or a fault message comes ON in the multifunction gauge, seek service from an authorized Sea-Doo dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.